bsaikrishna33/datastructure/README.md

  data structures and algorithms

- Programs related to Trees are under  package  com.trees 1)Size of binary tree TreeSize.java
+ Programs related to Trees are under  package  com.trees

+ * TreeSize.java :Size of binary tree
+ *IdenticalTrees : To identify two tress are identical or not